programminghistorian/ph-submissions/lessons/evaluating-topic-models.md

 Let's examine the incidence word cloud again.

-{% include figure.html filename="Voyant-word-cloud" caption="Word cloud produced through word count" %}
+{% include figure.html filename="Voyant-word-cloud.png" caption="Word cloud produced through word count" %}

 If you are someone with average vision, you might notice that your eye is drawn to the words "show," "sweet," and "make," which might suggest a pattern.
 However, there is no connection between these words; they are different sizes, which means they have different counts.
 And because this is based in *word count*, their presence in the same cloud does not indicate the same proportional relationship that a probabilistic word cloud would.